Skip to main content

 Yapago

 At the moment it looks like, with my resources, connections and commitments, the best I can do is a wrapper around current solutions (eg Binance).
-This would remove the core value of my solution, and make it too dependent on the current solutions, which could easily eliminate my solution by implementing a new lightweight interface.
+This would remove the core value of my solution while making it overly dependent on incumbent services, which could easily eliminate my solution by implementing a new lightweight interface.

 • As a frequent traveller, I often find myself in unfamiliar contexts, and would like to know what's happening around me.